My Orchid Cymbidium was doing fine until this spring, when it started displaying black spots, which looked suspicious!

 As these larvae invade the plant’s shoots and leaves, they begin sucking the sap, leaving tiny black spots around the infected leaves.

-- Deadhead all the infected parts, including leaves and stems, to avoid further damage.
+- To avoid further damage, deadhead all the infected parts, including leaves and stems.

-- Use Neem oil to apply all over the plant to remove the pests and their eggs organically.
+- Use Neem oil to apply all over the plant to organically remove the pests and their eggs.

 - Otherwise, dip cotton in 75% diluted isopropyl alcohol and rub the infected parts.